 Sommer headshot.

-This is a great make-ahead dish for summer parties and potlucks.
-It can be made several days in advance, and because the marinade is made with sugar and vinegar, it can keep for up to 10+ days!
+Make Ahead Magic – This is a great dish to make in advance for summer parties and potlucks.
+Because the marinade is made with sugar and vinegar, it can keep for up to a week in the fridge!
+(More on that later)

 Top down view white bowl with marinated vegetable salad.